SnehaDeshmukh28/NutriVision-App/README.md

 ---

-Thank you for using NutriVision!
-We hope it helps you make informed decisions about your food choices and their impact on your health and the environment.
+Thank you for using NutriVision!🙏🏻 We hope it helps you make informed decisions about your food choices and their impact on your health and the environment.